 Listen to people.

-First, you should have an issue in mind that affects a community that you want to help it resolve.
+Approximately 65% of communication is conveyed through nonverbal cues.
+First, you should have an issue in mind that affects a community that you want to help resolve.
 This involves talking to people and finding out their concerns and pain points they’re facing and would like to fight for (or against).
 Face-to-face meetings are the most effective as they show people that you genuinely care and act (by achieving the collective end goal).

 Depending on the size of your outreach, use different ways to contact people: go door-knocking if you’re targeting a neighborhood or if your community is scattered, use social media to attract people’s attention, and set up meeting spots.